-It’s definitely none of their business and, sadly, questions like this get asked way too often in job interviews across the board.
+While it’s definitely none of their business, questions like this sadly get asked way too often in job interviews across the board.
 And they just might be illegal, too.

 So, to help you determine whether a question you’re asked is done so illegally, we’ve compiled a list of the most common illegal interview questions to look out for, along with tips on how to tackle them head on!